My 1964 Triumph TR 4

 Commission # CT 36653 LO

 Beginning in the 1970s, I have owned many old British Sports cars.
-This collection included two Austin Healy 3000 MKIIIs, a 1965 Series 1, Jaguar Type E Fixed Head Coupe, a Sunbeam Alpine, an Austin Healy Sprite and three TR4s.
+This collection included two Austin Healy 3000 MKIIIs, a 1965 Series 1, Jaguar Type E Fixed Head Coupe, a Sunbeam Alpine, an Austin Healy Sprite and several TR4s.
 The TRs were always my favorite cars.

 There was a period from 1985 to 1998 when I did not have one of these odd little cars.
 With the coming of the internet, I thought it might be interesting to search for one that was very special.